 The Shrine of Remembrance website states in its History section:

 The Shrine of Remembrance was created to meet the needs of a grieving community after the extensive loss of lives in the First World War (1914 –18).
 114,000 Victorians enlisted in the First World War.
-Of the 89,000 of them who served abroad 19,000 were killed.
+Of the 89,000 who served abroad 19,000 were killed.

 The microfiche of Rolls of Honour contain the same information as the online Roll of Honour - see the Online casualty resources box on the right of this page.